mecid/mecid.github.io/_posts/2023-09-06-thread-safety-in-swift-with-locks.md

 }
 ```

-Finally, we can mark our *Store* type with the *Sendable* protocol, which means you can share an instance of the type between different threads, and it implements an internal synchronization mechanism.
+Finally, we can mark our *Store* type with the *Sendable* protocol, which means you can share an instance of the type between different threads.

 ```swift
 @dynamicMemberLookup final class Store<State, Action>: @unchecked Sendable {